IIITLucknowSWEngg/CSITTeam014/Assignment1/SRS.md

 ## 3. System Features

-### 3.1 User Registration and Authentication
+### 3.1 End User Registration and Authentication
-**Description:** Users can register using their phone numbers.
+**Description:** End users can register using their phone numbers.
 The system supports secure login via OTP.

 **Functional Requirements:**
-- The system shall allow users to register with a valid phone number.
+- The system shall allow end users to register with a valid phone number.
 - The system shall send an OTP for account verification.
 - The system shall support password recovery via OTP.

 ---

 ### 3.2 Wallet Management
-**Description:** Users can add money to their wallet using linked bank accounts, debit/credit cards, or UPI.
+**Description:** End users can add money to their wallet using linked bank accounts, debit/credit cards, or UPI.

 **Functional Requirements:**
-- The system shall allow users to add funds to their wallet.
+- The system shall allow end users to add funds to their wallet.
-- The system shall allow users to withdraw money from their wallet to a linked bank account.
+- The system shall allow end users to withdraw money from their wallet to a linked bank account.
 - The system shall display the wallet balance in real-time.

 ---

 ### 3.3 UPI-Based Money Transfers
-**Description:** Users can transfer money using UPI IDs or by scanning QR codes.
+**Description:** End users can transfer money using UPI IDs or by scanning QR codes.

 **Functional Requirements:**
 - The system shall support linking of bank accounts for UPI transactions.
-- The system shall allow users to send money to other users via UPI IDs or QR codes.
+- The system shall allow end users to send money to other end users via UPI IDs or QR codes.
-- The system shall notify users of successful and failed transactions.
+- The system shall notify end users of successful and failed transactions.

 ---

 ### 3.4 Bill Payments and Recharges
-**Description:** Users can pay utility bills and recharge mobile numbers or DTH services.
+**Description:** End users can pay utility bills and recharge mobile numbers or DTH services.

 **Functional Requirements:**
 - The system shall provide a list of billers and support bill payments.
-- The system shall allow users to recharge prepaid mobile and DTH services.
+- The system shall allow end users to recharge prepaid mobile and DTH services.
 - The system shall generate receipts for all transactions.

 ---

 ### 3.5 Merchant Payments
-**Description:** Users can make payments to merchants by scanning QR codes.
+**Description:** End users can make payments to merchants by scanning QR codes.

 **Functional Requirements:**
-- The system shall allow users to scan merchant QR codes to initiate payments.
+- The system shall allow end users to scan merchant QR codes to initiate payments.
 - The system shall display merchant details before confirming the payment.

 ---

 ### 3.6 Transaction History
-**Description:** Users can view their transaction history, including details of payments, recharges, and bill payments.
+**Description:** End users can view their transaction history, including details of payments, recharges, and bill payments.

 **Functional Requirements:**
 - The system shall display a list of all past transactions.
-- The system shall allow users to filter transactions by date or type.
+- The system shall allow end users to filter transactions by date or type.

 ---